xiaoa0/Data-Structures/github_pages/ap-prep.md

 ### Reflection
 This score was still fairly good, but I need to review the College Board's pseudocode guide.
 I missed several questions due to my unfamiliarity with the syntax.
 Based on my previous quizzes, I also need to review the Internet and Data units.
 However, until 5/3 I mainly be focusing on polishing my Create Task.

+### Quiz 5 (5/3): 25/25

+### Reflection
+I was able to finish the first 25 questions (as suggested) in half an hour, so I think my timing is good.
+I didn't miss any of the algorithm questions, so this means my pseudocode review paid off.
+My plan is to time the Quiz 4 MC over the weekend to make sure I can keep that timing.